nishant27m/foosball-score/README.md

 Pending Tasks
  1. On Submit page is not not refreshing for data entry forms, so click the link to see latest entered data.
- 2. Only one graph is displayed about success and failure rate..
+ 2. Only one graph is displayed about success and failure rate.